peterhinch/micropython-async/v3/docs/TUTORIAL.md

 from uasyncio import Semaphore, BoundedSemaphore from uasyncio import Queue
 ```
+##### Note on CPython compatibility

+CPython will throw a `RuntimeError` on first use of a synchronisation primitive
+that was instantiated prior to starting the scheduler.
+By contrast
+`MicroPython` allows instantiation in synchronous code executed before the
+scheduler is started.
+Early instantiation can be advantageous in low resource
+environments.
+For example a class might have a large buffer and bound `Event`
+instances.
+Such a class should be instantiated early, before RAM fragmentation
+sets in.

 The following provides a discussion of the primitives.

 ###### [Contents](./TUTORIAL.md#contents)